There was a time, not so long ago, when we would know where our food and drink came from and what was in it.

 .
 We look to reinstate this vital link with place.
 To show the intimate connection between place and time, man, history and land.
 To express individuality, to explore the complex nuances and possibilities afforded by hands-on, patient, slow, artisan distilling, coopering and maturation.

-The same is true of our category-leading support for organic and biodynamic farming.
+The same is true of our category-leading support for organic farming.
 A modern idea?
 Hardly – this is how all farming was once carried out.
 Here on Islay, farmers would collect seaweed from the seashore to fertilise the soil; they would know from the phases of the moon and an eye to the Atlantic weather systems when to sow, when to harvest.
-The spent barley (draff) would feed the cattle, their manure would be spread on the fields, the enriched fields feed the growing barley – a pragmatic, biodynamic and virtuous cycle which we are proud to have reinstated.

-We know all 28 of our farmers by name and by face; they are our partners rather than suppliers and we share with them the vicissitudes of the year in the field as their harvests – our raw ingredient – grow to maturity.
-And unlike many “Scotch” whiskies our barley is Scottish grown, and now, depending on harvest, around 50% of that barley is grown right here on Islay – we can see it from our distillery windows.
+We know our farmers by name and by face; they are our partners rather than suppliers and we share with them the vicissitudes of the year in the field as their harvests – our raw ingredient – grow to maturity.
+And unlike many "Scotch" whiskies our barley is 100% Scottish grown, and where possible, that barley is also grown right here on Islay – we can see it from our distillery windows.

-That is what we mean by provenance - the ultimate traceability of all the natural ingredients of our spirit; and who knows, perhaps one day everything might be 100% Islay – grown, distilled, bottled and matured.
-And now we have our Islay Barley
+That is what we mean by provenance - the ultimate traceability of our natural ingredients; our Islay Barley